-I have spoken at various technical conferences and developer meetups giving primarily technical talks ranging from introductory talks for non-technical audiences through to advanced level talks for experienced developers and engineers.
-I am comfortable presenting to small and large groups whether in a room or remotely via phone.
+I have spoken at various technical conferences and developer meetups giving primarily technical talks ranging from introductory talks for non-technical audiences, all day training sessions through to advanced level talks for experienced developers and engineers.
+I am comfortable presenting to both small and large groups whether in a conference room, lecture theatre, hall or remotely via phone and video conferencing services.

 On this page you can find details of my past and upcoming speaking, if you'd like to have me speak at an event your are organising please Contact Me.